 Why Mobile Devices?

 Mobile devices, especially cell phones, are used by a greater percentage of the world than are PCs due to cost and portability.
 In addition, these are the primary communication medium of mobile business people and young people.
-JesusIsLord.org is being streamlined to support mobile device navigation.
+This set of 10 web pages used to be on a mobile website platform.
+They have been moved to JesusIsLord.org but are easy to load on phones (low data).
 The goal is that anyone anywhere at anytime can present the Gospel in any language to any person one meets.
 Praise God for His new tool!
 Selah!

 Mobile devices, especially cell phones, are currently serviced by phone networks.
 These networks tend to be more widely dispersed geographically than Internet networks which are hard-wired, wireless near the point of the paid Internet connection or wireless but also dependent on hot spot locations.
 Thus, the same voice device brings up the mobile Internet content in more locations, more reliably in changing locations (such as on a train), and remote locations.

-Mobile devices, especially cell phones, are smaller and cheaper and require less user knowledge to use.
+Mobile devices, especially cell phones, are smaller and cheaper and require less user knowledge to use than PCs or laptops.
 One just signs up for and pays for data service and the software choices have already been made by the network provider.
-While those of us who are older may have a hard time initially with text messaging and typing in web addresses or setting preferences, once learned, you are set free to communicate easily almost anywhere without a PC and without much expense.
+While those of us who are older may have a hard time initially with text messaging and typing in web addresses or setting preferences, once learned, one is set free to communicate easily almost anywhere without a PC and without much expense.

 Cell phone web help